April 29, 2021

 As photographers, this is one of the questions we get asked most often after couples and families book with us…..what should I/we wear to our photography session?

-No matter what you wear, you want to feel confident and relaxed so first and foremost start with what you love!
+No matter what you wear, you want to feel confident and relaxed so first and foremost you want to start with clothes that you will love and feel comfortable in!

-Then thinking about the place or location where you will get your photos taken is a must!
-Will it be at the beach?
-Along a pathway in the woods?
+Following that, thinking about the place or location where you will get your photos taken is a must!
+Will it be at the park?
+Along a pathway in the forested woods?
 Downtown with a cityscape in the background?
 You may want to choose your outfit based on the formality (next to an historic building, for example) or informality of the setting (perhaps at the beach).
 In fact, how you like to dress may determine the location.
 Do you love dressing in casual clothes or more formal attire?
-Are you happiest in jeans?

 Clothing with texture photographs well also (think chunky, solid coloured sweaters for fall and winter, or linen for summer).
 If you really want to bring in something with pattern, keep it simple with a patterned shirt under a solid colour sweater, as an example.